 - Posters should be printed on a material that can be hung with push-pins.

-- Once onsite, presenter will hang their poster in their designated spot in the Poster Gallery.
-Details on where and when presenter should hang their poster will be included in their email schedule notification.
+- Once onsite, presenters will hang their posters in a designated spot in the Poster Gallery.
+Details will be included in their email schedule notification.

 Prepare your poster for printing as follows: